-‘Days Of Our Lives’ Spoilers for March 27: Tripp’s Real Dad, Dario Admits Love
+‘Days Of Our Lives’ Spoilers For March 27: Tripp’s Real Dad, Dario Admits Love

 Jade Takes Cry For Help Too Far

-As if Joey doesn’t have enough drama of his own, Days of our Lives spoilers reveal that Jade is a bottomless pit of neediness.
+As if Joey doesn’t have enough drama of his own, Days of Our Lives spoilers reveal that Jade is a bottomless pit of neediness.
 Having recently discovered that Joey pays more attention to her when she is in need of help, she decides to pursue that route to get noticed.
-Joey told Jade that she needs to be able to take her own painkillers, and to learn to take the proper dosage because he will not always be around to help her.
+Joey told Jade that she needs to be able to take her own painkillers and to learn to take the proper dosage because he will not always be around to help her.

 According to Celeb Dirty Laundry, the spoiler states that he tells Jade to “be careful with her painkillers.”
-Jade does not heed his advice and in fact does the complete opposite in an attempt to draw Joey even closer.
-Jade in fact starts to abuse her pain medications which inevitably leads to an overdose.
+Jade does not heed his advice and in fact, does the complete opposite in an attempt to draw Joey even closer.
+Jade, in fact, starts to abuse her pain medications which inevitably leads to an overdose.

-Days of our Lives spoilers reveal that Joey is not stupid and realizes Jade’s scheme.
+Days of Our Lives spoilers reveal that Joey is not stupid and realizes Jade’s scheme.
 However, Days viewers may be surprised to learn that nearly losing her life is not enough warning for Jade.
 In fact, Jade will still be spinning Joey even tighter into her web.